Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

 A jaguar can live anywhere from 11-15 years in the wild.
 Jaguars are the largest South American cats, weighing around 100-250 pounds.
 They measure 5 to 6 feet from head to rear, with their tail around two and a half to three feet long.

 They used to be found in the southern part of the United States near the Mexican border, although now they are only found in South and Central America.
-Unlike most cats, they love the water and are very powerful swimmers.
-They often will live near rivers where they can catch fish or turtles, although they prefer to eat deer, capybaras, and tapirs.
+Unlike most cats, they love the water and are mighty swimmers.
+They often live near rivers where they can catch fish or turtles, although they prefer to eat deer, capybaras, and tapirs.
 They are very athletic and can climb trees as well.

 Photo of Ocelot

 Ocelots are the smallest of the big cats at about 24 to 35 pounds.
 The body length is around five feet, the tail being a third of that length, with the females being slightly smaller.
 The ocelot lives in the US in Arizona, south Texas, and lower Rio Grande Valley.
 They also live in Central America and South America.
 They usually like to be near water or marshes rather than in an open field.

 In the 1960s and before, many would sell ocelots as pets to those in the United States.
 Many of these animals would die during transport or lack of care.
 Fortunately, this is illegal now.
 It is also illegal to sell their fur for trade.
 Twenty ocelots are needed to make one fur coat.
 Hunting them for their pelt is a significant reason why they became endangered.
 Although their biggest threat is not killing nor capturing, it is that their land is being taken over by human civilization.